Riardon/WRO-LittleRobot/README.md

 # Main.py

 main.py is a program on pyboard.
-First of all, it waits  for a button to be pressed, than it gets the speed, and an angle for servo drive.
+First, it waits for a button to be pressed, than it gets the speed, and an angle for servo drive.
 Than it passes the speed directly to motor.
 And uses a proportional-derivative controller(https://en.wikipedia.org/wiki/PID_controller) to regulate the speed of the servo and set to the needed angle.

 # qualification.py

 qualification.py is a program on raspberry.
 After it gets the image from camera, it cuts out 3 areas on it, 1 on the right side, 1 on the left, and at the bottom.
 The program converts them from the bgr color model to hsv, and findes the needed items on it.
 The ones on the left and right are used to detect the walls.
-After detection it uses the proportional-derivative controller to help robot move in the center between 2 walls.
-Then if we see 1 wall, and don't see the other, the robot starts to to turn.
+After detection, it uses the proportional-derivative controller to help robot move in the center between 2 walls.
+Then if we see 1 wall, and don't see the other, the robot starts to turn.
 The part at the bottom is used to count lines, that we have passed.
 When the robot passes 12 lines, it stops.

 # final.py
 final.py is a program on raspberry.
 It's practically similar to qualification.py.
 It's 2 more area in it, 1 is used to detect signes, and, based on theres position, make robot go arond them.
 A proportional-derivative controller is also used here.
 The other is used to find out, in which

 # Connection to pyboard